anonc0v/filinotes/content/1. PROJECTS/Spanish/Verbos.md

 probar = to try
 probarse = to try on
-soler = to be accustomed to/ to
+soler = to be accustomed to/ to lanzar = to throw calentar = warm up/to heat

+colloquial:
+pelar = pay attention to/ cared about
+Nadie la pelaba = nobody paid attention to her haber pedo = to have a problem/drunk/situation/fart don de gentes = people skills no seas virgen, boludo = don't be naive, moron

+junta - meeting
+ya era tiempo - it's about time dejamele caer - give it to me straight me aguanto - i can take it vuelvete un capitan - become a captain el dueño = owner fallecio = died cardiaca fulminante asi es = that's right andie va a poder olvidar = nobody can ever forget como no = wouldn't you know it me dejo = left me supongo = i guess asi que = therefore ni madres = no fucking way nunca falla = never fails que duermas bien recer = to pray

+llegar
+llegué
+llegaste
+llegó
+llegamos
+llegaron

+-verbs that end in gar; only first person preterite has irregular spelling, where g changes to gu (llegar = llegué)
 # verbos regulares: #verbos/regulares
 acabar = to finish, to end
+charlar = to chat
+colocar = to place
 transladar = to move/to transfer from one place to another - referring to people, things, or concepts mudarse = to move specifically referring to a dwelling suceder = to happen/to occur